- Things to Do

 - Travel Planning

 The clock starts ticking.
 The deadline is approaching.
-Can your group solve the puzzle that challenges everyone’s wits, decisionmaking and team spirit?
+Can your group solve the puzzle that challenges everyone’s wits, decision-making and team spirit?
+Give your group a brain teaser with these escape rooms and adventures.

 In Arlington, Virginia, interactive games create thrill-seeking fun in specially designed rooms where attendees bond as a team – while also saving the galaxy.
 From traditional escape rooms like Escape Room Arlington to 5 Wits’ high-tech immersive experience with amusement-park style animatronics, Arlington is the place for your next team building adventure!